Las armas y las letras: Late Spanish Golden Age

 Miguel de Cervantes, another veteran of Lepanto, places the duality of the arms and the letters in the heart of their works, especially his masterpiece Don Quixote, published its first part in 1605.
 Cervantes is influenced by several of the humanists who addressed this motif, among them Castiglione, Erasmus, Mexía and Juan de Mal Lara.
 Paradoxically for Cervantes, who lost his arm from a wound the battle and only thrived thanks to his literary works, Don Quixote sides vibrantly with the weapons and has its main character praising them over the letters, even although Don Quixote's whole character conflates both passions.
 This decision might come from the desire of the military humanists to distinguish themselves from mere civile servants, a goal already present in Petrarch.

-During the novel, Don Quijote affirms that the way of the weapons is a spiritual pursuit at the level of the letters and whose ultimate goal is the achievement of peace.
+During the novel, Don Quixote affirms that the way of the weapons is a spiritual pursuit at the level of the letters and whose ultimate goal is the achievement of peace.
 In doing so, he follows Erasmus by underlining the sacred value of peace, but separates from him by stating that it is not possible to preserve peace without fighting.
+Consequently with this idea Don Quixote sees no merit in feats and glory, instead emphasizing the soldier's usual poverty and suffering in the course of his duty, that of fighting for peace.

 "Letters say that arms cannot exist without them, because war also has its own laws that must be obeyed, and laws are the profession of the man of letters.
 Arms respond to this saying that letters cannot sustain themselves without arms, because with arms, republics are defended, kingdoms are preserved, cities are protected, highways are made safe, and the seas cleared of corsairs.
 Finally, if there were no arms, you can bet that republics, kingdoms, monarchies, cities, and highways of the sea and land would all be subject to the ruin and disorder of war."